 Photorefractive keratectomy, or PRK, is similar to LASIK except that it does not involve the creation of the corneal flap.
 Instead, the outer layer of the eye (called the epithelial layer) is manually removed to reveal the underlying corneal tissue.
 Eventually, the epithelial layer grows back naturally without affecting the newly shaped cornea.

-Laser Vision Correction Alternatives with Clear Lens Extraction and Visian ICL
+Laser Vision Correction Alternatives with Clear Lens Exchange and Visian ICL

 Another laser vision correction alternative is the Visian ICL.
 Unlike a conventional contact lens that can be easily removed for sleeping and cleaning, the Visian ICL is surgically implanted in the eye to correct vision.
 The implantable contact lens is biocompatible and designed to last a lifetime.